Local regularity for the space-homogeneous Landau equation with very soft potentials: Introduction

 These solutions satisfy the conservation laws

 together with the following variant of Boltzmann's H-Theorem: for all $t\ge 0$

 Desvillettes has proved in \cite{d15} that any $H$-solution $f$ of the Landau equation with $\gamma\in[-3,-2)$ satisfies

-One observes moreover that, if $f(t,v)$ is a $H$-solution of the Landau-Coulomb equation ($\gamma=-3$), the rescaled function $f_\eps(t,v):=\eps^2f(\eps^2t,\eps v)$ is also a $H$-solution of the Landau equation.
+One observes moreover that, if $f(t,v)$ is a $H$-solution of the Landau equation with $\gamma \in[-3,-2)$, the rescaled function $f_\eps(t,v):=\eps^{\gamma+5}f(\eps^2t,\eps v)$ is also a $H$-solution of the Landau equation.
+In particular, in the case of the Landau-Coulomb equation ($\gamma=-3$), the rescaled function $f_\eps(t,v)=\eps^2f(\eps^2t,\eps v)$ is also a $H$-solution of the Landau-Coulomb equation.
 These properties suggest that $H$-solutions of the Landau-Coulomb equation could be analogous to (the square Euclidean norm of) Leray solutions of the Navier-Stokes equations for incompressible fluids in three space dimensions.

 Whether $H$-solutions of the Landau equation with very soft potentials are smooth for all positive times, or develop singularities in finite time is an outstanding open problem in the analysis of kinetic equations: see section 1.3 (2) in chapter 2E of \cite{MR1942465}, and section 7 of \cite{luis-survey}.